 If you were hoping to learn how to play LoL from this show, you’re out of luck.
 However, if you wanted some geeky entertainment and maybe a lesson on how to deal with douchebag gamers, you’re in all the lucks because Rivals is geeky and entertaining and (SPOILER) in the end the douchenozzle loses.
 (END SPOILER).

-Recommendation: Get comfy in your gaming chair and tune out everything but your love for Summoner’s Rift, because an enemy is about to be slain!
+Mood Rating: Get comfy in your gaming chair and tune out everything but your love for Summoner’s Rift, because an enemy is about to be slain!